Skip to content

 2. Authenticate by approving a session in the web UI.

-5. Connect to it from your code, or drive Claude at the same enclaves over MCP.
+4. Connect to it from your code, or point an AI agent (Claude, ChatGPT, Cursor, Codex, …) at the same enclaves over MCP.

 Beta scope